vanshwassan/qrng-roulette/README.md

----
-description: Using API3's dAPIs in your Smart Contracts
----

 # Coding an on-chain roulette game using QRNG

 This example project demonstrates how to code a Solidity roulette game that uses API3's QRNG for true randomness.
 You will use Remix IDE to code and deploy the contract.
 [Click here to check out the project's Github repo with a proper working frontend]().